-Fluctuation are often a normal occurrence in romantic relationships.
+Fluctuations are often a normal occurrence in romantic relationships.
 In fact, fluctuation can occur in even the most flourishing and healthy relationships.
-When a relationship feels flat, that can provide couples with a time to reassess their priorities and find ways to strengthen their relationship.
-Part of what stabilizes fluctuations in relationships is the idea of what researchers call constraints.
+When a relationship feels flat, this can provide couples with a time to reassess their priorities and find ways to strengthen their relationship.
+Part of what stabilizes fluctuations in relationships is a concept called constraints.
 As we have explained previously constraints can be negative or positive.
 Positive constraints can include building a life together and having children, but many people choose to lock themselves in before making a choice to be dedicated to their relationship.
 As individuals in relationships become more committed, there are more constraints that may contribute to that couple staying together.

 Have you felt that maybe you have experienced periods in your relationship when things were really good, mushy gushy and passionate?
 But in that same relationship felt like things were a bit more difficult?
 Breathe, this is fluctuation.
 We have pondered as a research team how relationships may be affected by relationship fluctuation.
 We wondered whether relationship fluctuation changed the dynamic of the relationship or if it impacted the satisfaction and/or longevity of the relationship.
 It is important to understand that fluctuation is not a steady increase or decrease, but what they refer to as “ups and downs” (Knopp et al., 2014).